 - Determining how your strategy behaved in a given market with given parameters.
 By understanding this behavior, it’s easier to find an appropriate market for an existing strategy or choose a sane option from a list of well-known strategies.

-- Optimizing and train strategy through backtesting.
+- Optimizing and training strategy through backtesting.
 This is an exploratory process.
 For example, you might experiment with entry conditions without worrying about exits.
 Our Strategy explorer offers a very powerful way for learning about price behavior for your positions.

 Defining Entry Conditions

 The first step is defining an Entry condition — or “when to buy”.
-You can define these entry conditions using the same visual editor that powers are incredible multi-factor alerts.
+You can define these entry conditions using the same visual editor that powers our incredible multi-factor alerts.
 For the purposes of this article, we will define a simple condition, such as buying when SMA20 is above SMA50 and the “4 Green Candles” pattern forms.

 Defining Exit Conditions